-The Hague has over 30 different bus and tramlines, which connect the different districts of the city and allow for a convenient way of getting around The Hague.
+The Hague has twelve tram lines and eight bus routes, which connect the different districts of the city and allow for a convenient way of getting around The Hague.
 The main operator in The Hague is HTM, offering a comprehensive set of routes in and around the city.
-Lines 1 and 19 connect The Hague with Delft, while line 3 or 4 will take you to Zoetermeer.
+Line 1 connects The Hague (including its seaside resort, Scheveningen) with Delft, while line 3 or 4 will take you to Zoetermeer.
 Take a look at the HTM route map to plan your trip or simply figure out which line to use for your commute.

-In addition, the RandstadRail offers a light rail link between The Hague, Zoetermeer, and Rotterdam.
-The network mostly uses former train tracks and existing tram tracks for their connections.
-They provide an alternative for those who do not want to or cannot travel by car.
-For journeys leading you outside of The Hague, you should look into taking the train.
+In addition, the RandstadRail offers a direct subway connection to Rotterdam: the Metrolijn E from The Hague’s central train station.
+It provides a great alternative for those who do not want to or can’t travel by car.
+For other journeys leading you outside of The Hague, you should look into taking the train.
 The Nederlandse Spoorwegen (NS) has a comprehensive railway network and offers you the opportunity to travel with one of Europe’s most modern railway companies.

 Let’s Call a Cab

 The Netherlands implemented a transparent fare structure in 2012 all throughout the country, including The Hague.
 You can therefore be sure to be charged fair fares for your taxi ride.
 In The Hague, you can hail a taxi from the street or approach one of the many taxi stands.
 Alternatively, you can order one via phone.